matgargano/easy-wordpress-settings-pages/README.md

 † fileupload will store the URL of the uploaded file.
 If you want to get the attachment ID, I have included a helper class that has a method (hat tip to Pippin's Plugins (http://pippinsplugins.com/retrieve-attachment-id-from-image-url/) for the basis for this method), to use it:
 `$attachment_id = easy_wordpress_settings_helper::get_attachment_id($url)`
-†† pulldown should have an additional key=>value with a key of 'choices' and its value is the array of choices, see below for how to construct this
+†† pulldown should have an additional key=>value with a key of 'choices' and its value is the array of choices, see provided code sample in this repo for how to construct this

 Retrieving The Settings
 --------

 These settings will be stored in key=>value pairs in a wp_option with the id the same as the slug, so in the example below, to get the site's name, it would be:
     `$option = get_option("about_the_site");
      $site_name = $option['name'];`